cboulanger/citext/README.md

 <model1> <model2>` command, which will automatically make a split copies of the
 models and add a third model which combines the training data of both models.

-# Use different versions of the EXparser engine
+## Use different versions of the EXparser engine

-In order to be able to compare the performance of different versions of the main EXparser extraction and segmentation engine, the engine can be dynamically switched (sine v0.2.0).
+In order to be able to compare the performance of different versions of the main EXparser extraction and segmentation engine, the engine can be dynamically switched (since v0.2.0).
 You can install an engine version with `bin/run engine install <version>` and use it with `bin/run engine use <version>`.
 A list of installed engines is available with `bin/run engine list`.
 The available engines are listed on the release page https://github.com/cboulanger/excite-docker/releases